 From the Skete of St. John!

-Tradition teaches that when the Apostle Andrew preached in southern Russia he placed a life-size three-bar cross at his side.
-While explaining the Last Judgment he tilted the foot plate to signify that those on the right side of Christ will go up into heaven and those on the left will go down into hell.
+Tradition teaches that when the Apostle Andrew preached in southern Russia he placed a life-sized three-bar cross at his side.
+While explaining the Last Judgment, he tilted the foot plate to signify that those who confess Jesus as Lord, like the wise thief crucified to the right of Christ, will go up into heaven.
+Those who revile and blaspheme him, like the thief crucified to the left of Christ, will go down into hell.

 1.16" x .72"